mementum/backtrader/docs/datafeed.rst

   - Generic CSV support

-From the `Quickstart`_ guide it should be clear that you add data feeds to a ``Cerebro`` instance.
+From the :ref:`Quickstart` guide it should be clear that you add data feeds to a ``Cerebro`` instance.
 The data feeds will later be available to the different strategies in: